allegro/allegro.tech/_posts/2016-04-26-meet-retrofit2.md

 ConnectionPool connectionPool = new ConnectionPool(5, 60, TimeUnit.SECONDS);

 OkHttpClient httpClient = new OkHttpClient.Builder()
-                               .connectTimeout(100, MILLISECONDS)
+        .connectTimeout(100, TimeUnit.MILLISECONDS)
-                               .readTimeout(500, MILLISECONDS)
+        .readTimeout(500, TimeUnit.MILLISECONDS)
         .connectionPool(connectionPool)
         .retryOnConnectionFailure(true);
 ```

 In the example above I created a new Http Connection Pool with maximum number of idle connections set to 5 and decided that idle connections
 should be removed from the pool after 60 seconds of inactivity.
-I also defined Socket’s connect and read timeouts and asked OkHttp to
+I also defined socket’s connect and read timeouts and asked OkHttp to
 automatically retry whenever one of three network problems occurs (unreachable IP address, stale pooled connection, unreachable proxy server).

 ### Retrofit2